-While most of the succulents are considered non-toxic plants for humans, there are some popular succulents which affect your furry friend’s health.
+While most succulents are considered non-toxic plants for humans, there are some popular succulents that affect your furry friend’s health.

-The poisonous ingredients or thorny surface are possible threats to the feline’s health.
+The poisonous ingredients or thorny surfaces are possible threats to the feline’s health.

 Poisonous succulents have the potential to make animals like cats, dogs, and horses extremely sick if ingested.

-Toxic plants usually have bitter taste which is a turn off for most pets and keeps them from taking a big bite.
+Toxic plants usually have a bitter taste which is a turn-off for most pets and keeps them from taking a big bite.

 However, if a playful pet ingests a significant amount of poisonous succulents, the toxins can hinder their bodily functions and turn out to be fatal.